-After undergoing gastric sleeve surgery or any bariatric procedures, nausea and vomiting are possible side effects.
+After undergoing gastric sleeve surgery or any bariatric procedures, nausea and vomiting are possible minor side effects.
 Vomiting is exceptionally uncomfortable to cope with as you transition back to everyday life after sleeve gastrectomy.
-It will be nutritionally important to correct dehydration and electrolyte imbalances during this time with adequate hydration and sugar-free electrolyte drinks.
-To help you overcome this issue, we created 13 best practices and considerations to reduce nausea and vomiting after gastric sleeve.
+Eating too fast, too much, or insufficient chewing may contribute to Postoperative Nausea and Vomiting (PONV).

 What is Excessive Nausea?

 The new healing pouch can be sensitive to any pressure built up from things coming down the esophagus.
 Excessive nausea symptoms can most often be eliminated by taking 1 ounce of fluid or less (or solid food when you get to that stage) at a time.
 Wait at least 1 minute before the next ounce of liquid (or solid).
 Make sure you understand phase one of the post op diet.